Teinc3/teinc3.github.io/markdowns/blogs/polygon_m2.md

   - Isida, Viking, Spark (Healer)
   - Hammer, Mammoth, Premium (Defender)

-- Frontal Group:
+- Control Group:
   - Twins, Viking, Rustle
   - Freeze, Viking, Atom

-- Control Group:
+- Beatdown Group:
   - Rico, Mammoth, Spark
   - Rico, Mammoth, Urban

-- Camping Group (Damage Control):
+- Siege Group (Campers):
   - Thunder, Dictator, Hohloma (Near the bridge above the void)
   - Thunder, Mammoth, Sandstone (Beneath the bridge over the cliff)
+  - Alternatively, you can replace a thunder with a Shaft or Railgun with Viking and it would be just as effective.

 <abbr title="Demonstration made with ProTLVK">
   <a href="https://wiki.pro-tanki.com/en/ProTLVK">